Select Committee statement

 Before we begin, I am reminded that a year ago my Committee was taking evidence from the Minister when we were called to a Division.
 The unthinkable happened.
 We all stand here today because of the unflinching bravery of those on the frontline, in particular the courage of PC Keith Palmer.
 We carry on our work and we are all here today because we remember the great sacrifices that have been made to enable us to do so.

 Clean air is a right and not a privilege.
 We launched a joint inquiry in October last year to examine the Government’s latest air quality strategy and whether it was adequate.
-I thank my fellow Select Committee Chairs present today, my hon.
-Friend the Member for Totnes (Dr Wollaston) from the Health Committee, the hon.
+I thank my fellow Select Committee Chairs, my hon.
+Friend the Member for Totnes (Dr Wollaston) from the Health and Social Care Committee, the hon.
 Member for Nottingham South (Lilian Greenwood) from the Transport Committee and the hon.
 Member for Wakefield (Mary Creagh) from the Environmental Audit Committee.
 I think we worked remarkably well together.
 I also thank the Committee staff for all their hard work in bringing it all together.

-For too long the United Kingdom has failed to meet legal air quality limits.
+For too long, the United Kingdom has failed to meet legal air quality limits.
 That is simply not good enough.
 It was clear to us that Departments must work together to address this national health emergency.
 My fellow Chairs and I launched the joint inquiry to show that if we can work together, so can Government.
-We took evidence from expert witnesses, the Mayor of London, Ministers from the Department for Environment, Food and Rural Affairs, the Department for Transport and the Department for Communities and Local Government.
-It was clear that the Departments are not doing enough to protect the public from toxic air.
+We took evidence from expert witnesses, the Mayor of London, Ministers from the Department for Environment, Food and Rural Affairs, the Department for Transport, the Treasury and the Department for Communities and Local Government.
+It was clear to us that the Departments are not doing enough to protect the public from toxic air.

 Poor air quality costs the UK some £20 billion a year, and it is a huge public health risk to all our constituents.
 Because of the failure to collaborate and to come up with an effective strategy, the Government are letting us down.
 Car manufacturers have contributed towards poor air quality for too long, and the Government have allowed that to happen and let them—in my opinion—off the hook.
 From the USA to Germany, car manufacturers have contributed millions of pounds to cleaning up their air.
 Why have we not had that contribution in this country?